The Bahamas: Sport

 Sport is a significant part of Bahamian culture.
+Sailing is the national sport and has been a part of the national culture for many years from its history of privateers and pirates to modern day yachting.
+Annually, there are about 35 annual sailing events in the Bahamas, divided into 18 senior regattas and 17 junior sailing competitions.

-The national sport is cricket, which has been played in the Bahamas from 1846 and is the oldest sport played in the country today.
+Cricket has been played in the Bahamas from 1846 and is the oldest sport played in the country today.
 The Bahamas Cricket Association was formed in 1936, and from the 1940s to the 1970s, cricket was played amongst many Bahamians.
 Bahamas is not a part of the West Indies Cricket Board, so players are not eligible to play for the West Indies cricket team.
 The late 1970s saw the game begin to decline in the country as teachers, who had previously come from the United Kingdom with a passion for cricket, were replaced by teachers who had been trained in the United States.
 The Bahamian physical education teachers had no knowledge of the game and instead taught track and field, basketball, baseball, softball, volleyball and association football where primary and high schools compete against each other.
 Today cricket is still enjoyed by a few locals and immigrants in the country, usually from Jamaica, Guyana, Trinidad and Barbados.
 Cricket is played on Saturdays and Sundays at Windsor Park and Haynes Oval in Nassau.
 Whiles the main and only cricket grounds on Grand Bahama is the Lucaya Cricket Oval.

 The only other sporting event that began before cricket was horse racing, which started in 1796.
 The most popular spectator sports are those imported from the United States, such as basketball, American football, and baseball, rather than from the British Isles, due to the country's close proximity to the United States, unlike their other Caribbean counterparts, where cricket, soccer, and netball have proven to be more popular.